-- A Inter-segments revenue are eliminated on consolidation. - B Inter-segments interest income are eliminated on consolidation. - C Inter-segments interest expenses are eliminated on consolidation and amortisation of fair value adjustment. - D Other non-cash expenses consist of fair value losses on quoted equity securities, share-based payments, provision for onerous contract, inventories written-down, provision for stocks obsolescence and impairment loss on financial assets as presented in the respective notes to the financial statements. - E The following items are added to/(deducted from) segment profit/(loss) to arrive at "loss before tax" presented in the consolidated income statement.
+- A Inter-segments revenue are eliminated on consolidation. - B Inter-segments interest income are eliminated on consolidation. - C Inter-segments interest expenses are eliminated on consolidation and amortisation of fair value adjustment. - D Other non-cash expenses consist of fair value (gain)/losses on quoted equity securities, share-based payments, provision for onerous contract, inventories written-down, provision for stocks obsolescence and (reversal of)/impairment loss on financial assets as presented in the respective notes to the financial statements. - E The following items are (deducted from)/added to segment profit/(loss) to arrive at "profit/(loss) before tax" presented in the consolidated income statement.

-Group
+Gre oup

-2020 2019
+2021 2020

 \$'000 \$'000

-(Restated)

-Unrealised (profit)/loss from unsold stocks (3) 75
+Unrealised profit from unsold stocks (38) (3)

-Dividend income - (1,222)

-Impairment loss on cost of investment 7,404 7,639
+Impairment loss on cost of investment 7,404

-Interest expense (32) (40)
+Interest expense (26) (32)

-Interest income (1) (6)
+Interest income (12) (1)

-Elimination of intercompany transactions 163 (1,638)
+Elimination of intercompany transactions (15) 163

 Impairment loss on intangible assets (887)

-6,644 4,808
+(91) 6,644